How A1C Tests Play a Big Part in Spotting Diabetes

 Author Bio: Dona Harris

 Say hello to Dona Harris, your health guru who’s all about making healthcare as simple as ABC.
-She’s got a big heart for diabetes care and dishes out health info as cozy as your beloved cup of joe.
+She’s got a big heart for health care and dishes out health info as cozy as your beloved cup of joe.
 But she’s more than just talk – she’s a cheerleader for taking the reins of your health, rallying folks to make smart choices.
 Keep tabs on Dona for more nuggets of wisdom and a wild ride through the ever-changing landscape of health and wellness.

 Referrals: